Lawn Fertilization & Weed Control Program

 Summer Treatment (Round Three)

-This treatment consists of granular slow release fertilizer, broadleaf weed control (spot treatment).
+This treatment consists of granular slow release fertilizer, liquid broadleaf weed control (spot treatment).
 This will help to improve the color, control summer annual weeds and help make the lawn more tolerable to heat and drought stress.

 Late Summer Treatment (Round Four)

-This treatment consists of granular slow release fertilizer, broadleaf weed control (spot treatment).
+This treatment consists of granular slow release fertilizer, liquid broadleaf weed control (spot treatment).
 This will help to improve the color, control difficult summer annual weeds and hold make the lawn more tolerable to heat and drought stress.

 Early Fall Treatment (Round Five)

-This granular treatment consists of fertilizer with micro nutrients and a broadleaf weed control.
+This granular treatment consists of fertilizer with micro nutrients and a liquid broadleaf weed control.
 This treatment will help your lawn recover from summer stress and control broadleaf weeds.

 Late Fall Treatment (Round Six)